nancologist/vhs-kurse/README.md

     * "Preis" value should be in German Format in Decimal with comma instead of point (145.00 => 145,00)
     * NavListItems Hover!
     * Spinner from https://projects.lukehaas.me/css-loaders/
+    * Adding Redux-Thunk Package to execute async code by dispatching Redux-Actions.
 ___

 ## 2.999.
 Extras